HITSZ-NRSL/Open3DExplorer/README.md

 ## 4. Acknowledgments
  Semantic SLAM in **Open3DExplorer** is based on [Semantic SLAM](https://github.com/floatlazer/semantic_slam).
+ This work was supported in part by National Natural Science Foundation of China and Shenzhen Science and Innovation Committee.

 ## LICENSE
 The source code is released under GPLv2 license.